ferkys/logparser/README.md

        to hold less data in the whole cluster, as I try to `persist` this grouped data in order to not repeat operations.

+## Code Modules

+- `config.py`: Simple library I like to use to store parameters that will be used along the code.
+Avoid passing more and more parameters each time you need to add functionality.
+- `makefake.py`: Small (and dirty) module to generate some fake data.
+- `parse`: Real things happen here.
+Main entry code for commands.
+Function `parse_log_dataframe` holds all the logic for parsing data.

 ## Improvements